coq/coq/doc/sphinx/proof-engine/ltac2.rst

   - Printing functions are limited and awkward to use.
 Only a few data types are printable.
-  - Deep pattern matching and matching on tuples don't work.
   - A convenient way to build terms with casts through the low-level API.
 Because the cast type is opaque, building terms with casts currently requires an awkward construction like the following, which also incurs extra overhead to repeat typechecking for each